UDC-GAC/ServerlessYARN/README.md

 vagrant plugin install vagrant-hostmanager vagrant plugin install vagrant-reload
 ```

+#### For the existing cluster deployment

+- Python
+- Ansible
+- Passwordless SSH login between nodes

+> Only one node (master node) needs to have Ansible installed and a passwordless SSH login to the remaining ones

 ### Quickstart
 The platform need to be installed and deployed on a master node (or "server" node), while the containers will be deployed on the remaining nodes of the cluster.